wodby/docs/docs/stacks/wordpress/index.md

     ```shell
     sudo files_chmod /mnt/files/public
     ```
-9. Fix permissions for files directory so PHP (`www-data` user) have access to it:
+9. Make sure that the public files can be read by others (non-owner user/group) so the HTTP server can serve them:
     ```shell
+    chmod -R o=rX /mnt/files/public/
+    ```
+10. Fix permissions for files directory so PHP (`www-data` user) have access to it:
+    ```shell
     sudo files_chown /mnt/files/public
     ```
-10. That's it!
+11. That's it!
 Clear WP cache and remove import artifacts

 ### Import between instances